EmotiveTech/EmotionOS/README.txt

-This is EmotionOS, a os where it changes the user experience based on your emotion.
+This is EmotionOS, a Operating system that changes the user experience based on your emotions

 More Updates Coming Soon!!!!

+Based on Debian technologies